ng-girls/todo-list-tutorial-portuguese/installations.md

 ```
 Once inside the folder of the application, run the application by using the following command:
 ```
-ng serve
+ng serve -o
 ```
-Now open your web browser and enter the URL - `localhost:4200`
+The flag `-o` is a short for `--open`, which will open your browser in the right URL: `localhost:4200`

 You should see the title **Todo works!**